Skip to content

 Frequently Asked Questions

-The Mai Tai is a classic tiki cocktail that was created in the 1940s.
-Its name reportedly comes from the Tahitian phrase "Maitaʻi roa aʻe," which means "the very best."
+This tiki icon was created in the 1940s.
+The name comes from a Tahitian phrase meaning “the very best.”

 Leave a comment